Prevailing Wage and Davis-Bacon Compliance in Nebraska

 Federal wage determinations for Nebraska include:

-- Basic Hourly Rate: The minimum wage paid directly to workers for a specific job classification, determined by the U.S. Department of Labor through local wage surveys.
+- Basic Hourly Rate: The minimum wage rate paid directly to workers for a specific job classification, set by DOL through local wage surveys.

 - Total Hourly Rate: The sum of the basic hourly rate and fringe benefits.
-For example, if the basic hourly wage is $25 and fringe benefits are valued at $5, the total hourly rate would be $30.
-The contractor must pay the full $30 in wages if no fringe benefits are provided.
+For example, if the basic hourly rate is $25 and fringes are $5, the total is $30.
+Workers must receive the full $30 in cash wages if the contractor does not provide fringe benefits, or a combination of basic wage and bona fide benefits totaling $30 per hour worked.

 Compliance for Contractors and Subcontractors